react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 }
 ```

-Sometimes we will want to specify the same options for all of the screens in the navigator.
-For that, we can add a `screenOptions` property to the configuration:
+To apply the same options to all screens, we can use `screenOptions` on the navigator:

 ```js name="Common options for Screens" snack static2dynamic
 import * as React from 'react';